Contains the active ingredient metoprolol tartrate

 - oculomucocutaneous syndrome (signs include severe conjunctivitis and skin rash and ear infection)

 Tell your doctor if you are pregnant or plan to become pregnant or are breastfeeding.
-The active ingredient in metoprolol passes into breast milk and there is a possibility that your baby could be affected.
+Metoprolol passes into breast milk and there is a possibility that your baby could be affected.

 Your doctor can discuss with you the risks and benefits involved.